opentelekomcloud/python-otcextensions/doc/source/install/index.rst

 * alternatively, instead of creating virtual env and installing requirements use tox venv manager `tox -e py36`
 * register CLI plugin using `python setup.py install_egg_info` or alternatively install project into venv `python setup.py install`

+Later, when the pip package will be available the procedure will be following:

 At the command line::

     $ pip install python-otcextensions